-E65 Landscaping must improve parkland, open space and native vegetation and fauna connectivity, including between areas of existing parkland and open space adjacent to and intersecting the CSSI, and through the revegetation of areas with local provenance species, where practicable, between adjoining areas of remnant Cumberland Plain Woodland to re-link them.
-In implementing these requirements, the Proponent must have regard to wildlife strike risk in proximity to the Western Sydney International Airport.

-- E66 All active transport infrastructure and facilities (including the connection through the Western Sydney Parklands or its alternative) must be completed prior to operation, unless otherwise agreed by the Planning Secretary. - E67 The CSSI must minimise impacts on useable open space.
-Impacts to the Western Sydney Parklands must be mitigated and offset in consultation with the Western Sydney Parkland Trust.
+- E65 Landscaping must improve parkland, open space and native vegetation and fauna connectivity, including between areas of existing parkland and open space adjacent to and intersecting the CSSI, and through the revegetation of areas with local provenance species, where practicable, between adjoining areas of remnant Cumberland Plain Woodland to re-link them.
+In implementing these requirements, the Proponent must have regard to wildlife strike risk in proximity to the Western Sydney International Airport. - E66 All active transport infrastructure and facilities (including the connection through the Western Sydney Parklands or its alternative) must be completed prior to operation, unless otherwise agreed by the Planning Secretary. - E67 The CSSI must minimise impacts on useable open space.
+Impacts to the Western Sydney Parklands must be mitigated and offset by an agreed direct payment for improved recreation and access infrastructure and a land compensation payment for the Western Sydney Parkland Trust to use in expanding the parklands.
+These payments will be in accordance with an agreement established with the Western Sydney Parkland Trust.
+All offsets must be delivered prior to operation, unless agreed by the Planning Secretary.